 Expect a More Casual, Conversational Tone and Prepare Accordingly

 As opposed to traditional radio interviews, which can sometimes feel like a Q&A, the appeal of most podcasts is that they are more casual and conversational in nature.
-You will probably have worked out a few key talking points with your publicist and the podcast host before the appearance, which is great as far as staying mostly on topic goes; but welcoming and embracing a bit of spontaneity and being flexible can make an interview more interesting, and fun for you!
+You will probably have worked out a few key talking points with your publicist and the podcast host before the appearance, which is great as far as staying mostly on the topic goes; but welcoming and embracing a bit of spontaneity and being flexible can make an interview more interesting, and fun for you!

 Promote, Promote, Promote

-The podcast you are appearing on is helping you promote your book and your brand, so give them the courtesy of doing the same.
+The podcast you appear on is helping you promote your book and your brand, so give them the courtesy of doing the same.
 Once your appearance is booked, let your network know when you’ll be appearing on the show, what you’ll be talking about, and how they can tune in.
 Make sure to tag the podcast on social media!
 Share a couple of reminders leading up to and on the day of the interview, and once your episode has aired, be sure to share it as widely as possible.
 Think of it as a formal “thank you note” to your podcast host – although an actual thank you note is never a bad idea, either.

-Virtually all publicity professionals believe that in 2021 and beyond, podcasts will continue grow and become even more valuable in book marketing.
+Virtually all publicity professionals believe that in 2021 and beyond, podcasts will continue to grow and become even more valuable in book marketing.
 So, what are you waiting for?
 Get out there, and get on the pod!